ZhuangLab/storm-analysis/storm_analysis/daostorm_3d/README.txt

 is only applied to _mlist.bin file.

 The file contains the molecule localizations in Insight3 format.
-A seperate program for visualizing the localizations is available by request from the Zhuang lab.
+A separate program for visualizing the localizations is available by request from the Zhuang lab.
 Alternatively, you can use the bin_to_tagged_spot_file.py program in the sa_utilities directory to convert the .bin file to a tagged spot file format (.tsf) file.